dayuts/cccmembercard/README.md

 # Membership Card Printing for CCC

 I first wrote this script to help Chinese Community Center, a non for profit to print the membership cards.
 The CCC website is hosted on www.wildapricot.com.
-This script pulls membership data from the widlapricot website, extract members that requiring a new card to be print, and produce pdf files of membership cards with member's information.
+This script pulls membership data from the widlapricot website, extract members for whom a new card is to be printed, and produce pdf files of membership cards with each member's information.

 This program could be conceptually adapted to print membership card or other personalized pdf file for website hosted on www.wildapricot.com